Frequently Asked Questions

 Work Study/Student Employment Questions

-The current minimum wage is $13.00 an hour for all on-campus jobs.
-The pay scale for student workers is established by the University’s Office of Student Financial Services in conjunction with the Office of Human Resources based on job responsibilities, experience and skills required.
+The pay scale for student workers is established by the University's Office of Student Financial Services in conjunction with the Office of Human Resources based on job responsibilities, experience and skills required.
 Students are encouraged to return to the same job each year to provide offices/departments with continuity and reduce training needs.
-Student workers who return to the same job each year are rewarded with an annual hourly pay increase.